jarecoo/practice/notes.md

             * Understand what I can’t control and what I can.
             * “In distancing ourselves from negative thinking, we recognize that we’re not our thoughts.”
         * Positive Emotions
+            * Stop anxiety with breathing and relaxation, stop self-degrading thoughts with affirmations
             * Be optimistic, content, thoughtful, confident, happy, calm, and meditative, assertive, etc. Life is worse voluntarily anxious, paranoid, depressed, or angry.
             * “Happy people pay attention to the good in others and the things that are going right…interpret other people and events around them in a positive light, and see opportunities and possibilities.
 And they take time to remember and be grateful for the good things in their lives.“
             * “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/